Two ex-cops charged with killing activist Brazilian politician

-RIO DE JANEIRO/BRASILIA (Reuters) - Two former police officers were arrested on Tuesday for allegedly killing a local councilwoman and her driver, Rio de Janeiro prosecutors said, describing a breakthrough in a crime that had sent shock waves through a country numbed by rising violence.
+RIO DE JANEIRO/BRASILIA (Reuters) - Two former police officers were arrested on Tuesday on charges they killed a local councilwoman and her driver, Rio de Janeiro prosecutors said, claiming a breakthrough in a crime that sent shock waves through Brazil, a country numbed by rising violence.

-The arrests came just days before the first anniversary of the deaths of Marielle Franco, a black, openly gay and progressive councilwoman born in a poor Rio neighborhood and her driver, Anderson Gomes.
+The arrests came just days before the first anniversary of the deaths of Marielle Franco, a black, openly gay and progressive councilwoman born in a poor Rio neighborhood, and her driver, Anderson Gomes.

-Franco was a vocal critic of Rio police for their often-deadly gang-busting operations in the city’s slums, and took stands against paramilitary militias, comprised of current and former police, who are de-facto bosses across wide swaths of the city.
+Franco was a vocal critic of Rio police for their often-deadly gang-busting operations in the city’s slums, and took stands against paramilitary militias, made up of current and former police, who are de-facto bosses across wide swaths of the city.

 “Two police officers were arrested with a direct and effective participation in the crime,” said Marcus Vinícius Braga, Rio de Janeiro state police secretary.
 “With these arrests, we are getting close to solving the crime.”